If your intimate photos or videos are shared without your consent

 - take statements - from you and any other witnesses about what happened

 - interview people - they'll question you and the person you've identified as sharing the photos, separately

 - involve the police in other countries - if the accused doesn't live in Scotland

 - advise on other action you can take - if the person is your partner or ex-partner there are other legal protections against further abuse.
-Read more about Domestic abuse for the options available to you
+Read more about support if you've experienced for domestic abuse

 If the police decide that a crime has been committed, they'll hand everything to the Procurator Fiscal, who'll decide whether to charge the person with the crime.

 If the case goes to court you may have to give evidence as a witness, but you might be able to do this behind a screen or by video link.
 Read more about being a witness on the mygov.scot website.